m-clark/visibly/README.md

   - clean, web-friendly themes for ggplot2 and plotly
   - a function to interact with [colorgorical](http://vrl.cs.brown.edu/color/)
-  - coefficient plots for fixed and random effects
+  - coefficient plots for fixed and random effects, plotting of GAM results.

 ## Installation

-The development version then install directly from GitHub:
+Install the development version directly from GitHub:

 ``` r
 # install.packages("devtools")